mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №9.
-Write a function - getPastDay, which returns a day number that was some amount of days ago from the passed date.
+Write a function called “getPastDay”, that returns a day number that was certain amount of days ago from the passed date.
 It should not change the given source date.

 #### For example:
 ```